 Tell us about any project you've been working on lately.

-Tasha: I worked with JCI on a really cool initiative in Rabat, Morocco.
+Tasha: I worked together with Rotary International on a really cool initiative in Rabat, Morocco.
 We learned that lots of children living in remote areas weren't going to school on a regular basis.
 Their commute by foot was just too far and their families found it more beneficial for them to stay home and help with family work, mostly in farming.
 Since most kids spent around three hours a day commuting to and from school, families felt this time was better spent working.

 The team on the ground in Rabat thought bicycles might be a great solution to help them get to school, but they didn't have the funding.
 I worked as part of the team to do fundraising here in Switzerland to have 350 bikes sent to this area near Rabat.
 I also worked with the school and local government there to get the addresses of the kids needing bikes.

 We also found a local mechanic to assemble each bicycle.
-This was an important way for us to support the local economy and ensure someone loally had the tools and knowledge to maintain the bikes over time.
+This was an important way for us to support the local economy and ensure someone locally had the tools and knowledge to maintain the bikes over time.
 Then we had to work out a deal with the school and the families to endure kids that were given bikes were actually using them to come to school and that their families were allowing them to make the trip each day, since commute time was cut in half.

 Tasha: We're working on a joint venture with another group right now in Bern.
-We have a large population of refugee families that are trying to get settle here and so many of these families have young children.
-We're teaming up with the local scouts programs to try and create programming for these kids.
+We have a large population of refugee families that are trying to get settled here and so many of these families have young children.
+We're teaming up with the local scouts programs to try and create activities for these kids.
 Scouts are really big here, and children spend a lot of time outside, hiking, camping, you know.

-Do you work with any causes currently that are really close to your heart?
+Do you currently work with any causes that are really close to your heart?